A Linear Time Algorithm for the Optimal Discrete IRS Beamforming: Proposed Method

-We then analyze the complexity of Algorithm \ref{alg}.
-It can be shown that $\lambda_\ell$'s are uniformly distributed on the unit circle, so it takes $O(N)$ to sort them (e.g., via bin sort) in step 1.
-We then examine the for-loop from step 5 to step 8.
-For the iteration of $\ell$, \eqref{update_theta} and \eqref{update_g} incur $O(|\mathcal{N}(\lambda_\ell)|)$ each, so the entire for-loop incurs $\sum^L_{\ell=2}O(|\mathcal{N}(\lambda_\ell)|)=O(N)$.
+We now analyze the complexity of Algorithm \ref{alg}.
+Recall that we have assumed that the channel phases $\alpha_n$'s are uniformly distributed on $[0,2\pi)$, and thus $\lambda_\ell$'s are uniformly distributed on the unit circle.
+By the binning method \cite{TheAlgorithm}, it takes $O(N)$ time on average to sort the $\lambda_\ell$'s in step 1 of Algorithm \ref{alg}; we remark that the worst-case complexity is $O(N^2)$.
+Regarding the for-loop from step 5 to step 8, for the iteration of $\ell$, \eqref{update_theta} and \eqref{update_g} incur $O(|\mathcal{N}(\lambda_\ell)|)$ each, so the entire for-loop incurs $\sum^L_{\ell=2}O(|\mathcal{N}(\lambda_\ell)|)=O(N)$.
 Moreover, we see immediately that the complexity of the rest steps is linear in $N$.
-Thus, the overall complexity is $O(N)$. \end{IEEEproof}
+Thus, the overall complexity is $O(N)$ on average. \end{IEEEproof}